Moon Sung-keun: Career

 Moon was born in Tokyo, Japan.
-His father was Rev. Moon Ik-hwan, who fought for democracy alongside Kim Dae-jung under the military regime led by Park Chung-hee in 1970s, and was a well-known pro-unification activist.
-After graduation from Sogang University with a bachelor's degree in trading, Moon worked as a salaryman for eight years.
+His father was Rev. Moon Ik-hwan, who fought for democracy alongside Kim Dae-jung under the military regime led by Park Chung Hee in 1970s, and was a well-known pro-unification activist.
+After graduation from Sogang University with a bachelor's degree in International Business, Moon worked as a salaryman for eight years.

 In 1985, he began acting in theater, and became a key figure in the beginning of the renaissance of Daehangno stage plays in the mid-1980s, playing the leading role in such mega-hits as Chilsu and Mansu and Till the End of Time.
 Moon made his film debut in 1990 with Black Republic directed by Park Kwang-su.

 During his acting career, Moon has won Best Actor award at the Blue Dragon Film Awards thrice, Baeksang Arts Awards twice, Chunsa Film Art Awards twice, and other accolades.

-Moon started his political activities in 2009, becoming Democratic United Party's temporary chairman in 2012.
+Moon started his political activities in 2009, becoming the Democratic United Party's temporary chairman in 2012.
 Since then, he has mostly made special appearances in movies.

-In 2017, Moon and a group of South Korean artists filed complaints against two former presidents Lee Myung-bak, Park Geun-hye, and other six senior officials, asking for a prosecution investigation over the allegation of an "artist blacklist."
+In 2017, Moon and a group of South Korean artists filed complaints against two former presidents, Lee Myung-bak, Park Geun-hye, and other six senior officials, asking for a prosecution investigation over the allegation of an "artist blacklist."

 Moon is a frequent collaborator of director Lee Chang-dong.
 He has starred in four of Lee's films, including critically acclaimed Burning (2018).